-The World Health Organization lists various negative health outcomes related to ambient air quality including, "...stroke, heart disease, lung cancer and both chronic and acute respiratory diseases, including asthma."235 As mentioned before, while the rate of respiratory disease may not always be directly caused by poor air quality, poor air quality will exacerbate these health conditions.
-This is a concern for Peterborough County and City considering hospitalization rates from 2003 to 2015 for both sexes for respiratory diseases (including asthma, chronic obstructive pulmonary disease, and lower respiratory disease), are significantly higher than the Ontario rate.236 However, it is important to note that while the rates are higher for the City and the County, overall they have declined from 2003 to 2016.
+The World Health Organization lists various negative health outcomes related to ambient air quality including, "...stroke, heart disease, lung cancer and both chronic and acute respiratory diseases, including asthma."261 As mentioned before, while the rate of respiratory disease may not always be directly caused by poor air quality, poor air quality will exacerbate these health conditions.
+This is a concern for Peterborough City and County as local data shows that this region already has significantly higher rates of hospitalization for respiratory disease compared to the rate for Ontario (including asthma, chronic obstructive pulmonary disease, and lower respiratory disease).262 Specifically, from 2010 to 2016 the hospitalization for respiratory disease rates ranged between 728.2 and 844 per 100,000 in Peterborough while in Ontario, in the same period of time these rates varied between 573 and 599 per 100,000.263 However, it is important to note that while the rates are higher for the City and the County, overall they have declined from 2003 to 2016.